The Robben Island Singers Press Minisite

 Fast Facts about The Robben Island Singers

-• This uplifting South African trio were once incarcerated on Robben Island Prison with Nelson Mandela because they had the courage to fight Apartheid
+• Muntu Nxumalo, Thembinkosi Sithole, and Grant Shezi were once incarcerated on Robben Island Prison at the same time as Nelson Mandela because they had the courage to fight Apartheid

-• They have toured at over a dozen Chicago-area schools, using the songs and stories of their struggle to inspire youth
+• The Robben Island Singers have performed at Chicago’s Field Museum, large churches, cultural centers, colleges and Chicago public schools, using the songs and stories of their struggle to inspire audiences

 • Their message is the importance of standing up for what you believe in, the universality of struggle, and the importance of forgiveness to achieve peace